SD2E/test-harness/README.md

-Note: if you try to install things within the singularity container, you probably will have to add the “--user” parameter at the end, e.g. `pip install pandas --user`.
+Note: if you try to install things within the singularity container, you probably will have to add the “--user” parameter at the end, e.g. `pip3 install pandas --user`.
 Ideally you would install all requirements within your dockerfile though

 #### Running non-interactively using Sbatch/Slurm:
 View the `sbatch_example.slurm` file in the `example_scripts` folder.
 As you can see the `sbatch_example.slurm` file is pretty self-explanatory.